top of page

 Are The Learning Tree doors locked?

-The building doors are open during drop-off and pick-up times.
+Safety is a top priority!
+The building doors are open during drop-off and pick-up times, with a staff member there to say hello and goodbye.
 Otherise, they are locked to the public during school hours.
 Anyone entering the building must ring the bell and speak with a staff member.

 How do I know when The Learning Tree is closed for weather?

-The Learning Tree follows the District 90 snow day schedule.
+The Learning Tree follows District 90 weather closings.

-*Note: When District 90 does E-Learning days, The Learning Tree is closed.
+*Note: When District 90 conducts E-Learning days, The Learning Tree is closed.

 Is The Learning Tree open during the summer?